Divide-By-0/blog/content/posts/thoughts.md

 ## Musings

 These are just extracts of the most interesting thoughts from conversations I have, or articles I read, or things I languidly think about.
 Hopefully this can serve as a place to record my response to things to both re-evaluate later and invite public discussion on to correct my takeaways, so I'd love hearing any feedback or related ideas!
 Title inpsired by the incredible [rabbitholeathon](https://www.rabbitholeathon.com/).
+Usually phrased in the form of questions, as that's a fairly simple way for readers to critically come to their own ideas as well.

 In an ideal world, I would both survey my opinion on the topic before the reading, and after the reading, and maybe make some concrete predictions or somehow stake my opinions?
 But there isn't a super easy way to do this right now.
 Maybe staking some bounties here or setting up a manifolds market folder for myself would work well?
 Open to suggestions.
 I will probably start a similar page for the books I read soon, but for now they are on my [goodreads](https://www.goodreads.com/user/show/123131170-aayush-gupta).